hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 By default Jet prefers parallel throughput over strict event ordering.
 Many transforms aren't sensitive to the exact order of events.
 This includes the stateless transforms, as well as aggregate operations.
-Some transforms, especially `mapStateful`, are usually sensitive to the order of processing the events.
+There are also transforms, especially `mapStateful`, where it's much easier to write the logic if you can rely on the strict order of events.

-A common example of this is recognizing patterns in the event sequence, and other tasks usually performed in the discipline of Complex Event Processing.
+A common example of this is recognizing patterns in the event sequence and other tasks commonly done in the discipline of Complex Event Processing.
 Also, external services that a pipeline interacts with can be stateful, and their state can also be order dependent.

 For those cases, `Pipeline` has a property named `preserveOrder`.
 If you enable it, Jet will keep the order of events with the same partitioning key at the expense of less flexible balancing of parallel processing tasks.
-You can enable this property as follows:
+You can enable it this way:

 ```java
 Pipeline p = Pipeline.create();